-PLACE MAT (2016-present) is a textile art series where reclaimed materials, natural fabrics, and found objects are marked, drawn, painted, or hand-sewn.
-Many items have touched my body in some way, such as old clothes, jewelry, or sheets.
-Artwork on paper and recycled cardboard round out the series.
-My process is slow and relaxed because the process represents how I pass my time alone: recouping, regrouping, and otherwise expressing emotion.
+PLACE MAT (2016-present) is a conceptual self-portrait series where reclaimed materials, natural fabrics, and found objects are the foundation for drawing, painting, or hand-sewing.
+Many of the materials have touched my body in some way, such as old clothes, jewelry, or sheets.
+Studies on paper and recycled cardboard round out the series using visual motifs and expressive marks.
+My process is slow and relaxed representing how I pass my time alone: recouping, regrouping, and otherwise expressing emotion.

 PLACE refers to the self and the personal identity I hold from my present circumstances in suburban America.
 MAT refers to the foundation of that identity which includes my African American heritage.
 The foundation of American society, often wasteful and messy, is represented in the act of repurposing found materials.